-The euro is the official currency of the Eurozone, which is a monetary union consisting of 19 of the 28 member states of the European Union.
-The euro was introduced in 1999 as an accounting currency, but physical coins and banknotes entered circulation in 2002.
+The euro is the official currency of the Eurozone, which is a monetary union consisting of 19 of 28 member states of the European Union.
+The euro was introduced in 1999 as an accounting currency, but physical coins and banknotes entered into circulation in 2002.
 The currency is managed by the, based in Frankfurt.
 Its international code is “EUR”.

 Euro and Gold

-Chart 1: Euro (EUR/USD) exchange rate (blue line, left axis) and the price of gold (red line, right axis, London P.M.
-Fix) from 2006 to 2016.
+Chart 1: The EUR/USD exchange rate (red line, right axis) and the price of gold (yellow line, left axis, London P.M.
+Fix) from 1999 to April 2020.